 Best Place to Swim With Manatees in Crystal River

 If you are doing it by yourself, this is where you need to go.
-There are several prime locations for swimming and snorkeling with manatees throughout Crystal River and Homosassa Springs but our personal favorite (and what is considered the best place to swim with manatees) is the Three Sisters Spring in Crystal River.
+There are several prime locations for swimming and snorkeling with manatees throughout Crystal River and Homosassa Springs but our personal favorite (and what is considered the best place to swim with manatees) is the Three Sisters Springs in Crystal River.
 Another great hotspot nearby is the King Spring next to Banana Island.